-The p2mp-sr-tree shutdown command clears all states on the PCC, including replication segments and P2MP policies.
+You can clear all states on the PCC, including replication segments and P2MP policies.
 The state of the P2MP LSP on the PCC is operationally up as long as there is one valid OIF and is operationally up for that LSP.